decretist/ICMCL17/proceedings/ICMCL17.md

 lemmas to indicate the presence of an idea or topic in a selection of text.
-In reviewing the list of the 725 lemmas unique to the second-recension *dicta*, one such family, all related to the concept of calumny, stands out in particular.
+In reviewing the list of the 725 lemmas unique to the second-recension *dicta*, one such family, all related to the concept of calumny, stood out in particular.
 This family will be the exemplar of what new computational techniques are able to reveal about the evolution of the text and ideas of the *Decretum*.